PhanDuyen1603/medical_care/README.md

 # Doctor Appointment - Full Stack Appointment Website

-##### To Setup Project Follow `project_setup.txt` documentation

 ## About The Project
-The `DoctorOnCall` System facilitates patients in scheduling appointments with preferred doctors or Emergency Appointments set up via an online platform.
+The `Medical care` System facilitates patients in scheduling appointments with preferred doctors or Emergency Appointments set up via an online platform.
 Developed using the React, Nodejs, and Prisma stack, it offers a professional website with dynamic functionalities.
 Key features include dynamic home, Email Notification, Filtering doctors, Setting up appointments and patients/doctors dashboards, secure user login with validation mechanisms, appointment scheduling with access to doctor details, patient appointment management, doctor selection, and overall industries level code splitting followed.

 ## What Features Will You Find Here: